ogud/DNSSEC_ALG_Check/README.md

      "go get github.com/miekg/dns"

+and build the program by issuing
+     "go build alg_rep.go"

 By default this program has an aggressive timeout (5s) to ensure it runs quickly.
 If you get lots of timeouts try rerunning it with a longer timeout.